julez122/html-to-md-table-converter/README.md

 - Preserves common inline content such as links, bold, italics, code, and line breaks.
 - Preserves linked images as Markdown image links, using the image `src` to render the image and its enclosing anchor for the click-through destination.
 - Optionally resolves relative and root-relative links or image destinations against a supplied source-page URL; empty source URLs leave HTML URLs untouched.
+- Reads local `.html`, `.htm`, and `.xhtml` files without uploading them, extracting only their table markup into the existing input.
 - Treats nested tables as separate tables so their rows cannot shift the parent table's cells.
 - Includes copy, Markdown download, and clear actions that work locally without a server.
 - Uses an auto-fitting action grid and shrink-safe text fields to keep controls inside narrow phone viewports.